biblys/eurotax/README.md

 I just this class with just the countries and product types I needed in my app, but feel free to add whatever your need and share it by doing pull requests.

 ## Changelog

+1.0.1 (02/01/2015)
+* Allow lowercase for country codes
+* Fallback to seller's country if customer's unknown
+* Fallback to STANDARD product type if type does not exist

 1.0.0 (01/01/2015)
 * First release